tomwolfe/metamorphic-core/README.md

 ### <a name="quickstart-guide-to-markdown-only-automation"></a>Quickstart Guide to Markdown-Only Automation

-For a streamlined, AI-driven development experience with minimal manual prompting, you can use the **"Markdown-Only Automation" workflow**.
-This workflow leverages the "Ideal Self-Driving Prompt" and augmented `.md` documentation to guide an LLM to autonomously drive development tasks. **With the completion of Phase 1.5 Stage 2 (task_2_9a), the system now includes automated Coder LLM invocation and file writing.
-The core of the automation is dependent on stages 1, 2 and 3, which involves well-defined and actionable steps.
-Currently, the workflow still requires manual prompting of the Driver LLM for task selection and planning, but Phase 1.5 Stage 3 will automate this prompting and create a fully autonomous Driver LLM loop.**
+For a streamlined, AI-driven development experience, you can use the **"Markdown-Only Automation" workflow**.
+This workflow leverages the "Ideal Self-Driving Prompt" and augmented `.md` documentation to guide an LLM to autonomously drive development tasks. **With the successful completion of Phase 1.5 Stage 3, the core Driver LLM loop is now automated, including task selection, solution planning, automated Coder LLM invocation, automated `write_file` tool execution, and iterative processing of plan steps.**

-**(As of Phase 1.5 Stage 2, the Driver LLM now automatically invokes the Coder LLM and the `write_file` tool.
-Manual copy-pasting of Coder LLM output is no longer required for code generation.
-However, the user still manually prompts the Driver LLM and executes the User Actionable Steps.)**
+**(As of Phase 1.5 Stage 3, the Driver LLM now automatically selects tasks, generates plans, invokes the Coder LLM, and uses the `write_file` tool based on the plan.
+The manual copy-pasting of Coder LLM output is no longer required for code generation.
+The primary remaining manual step is the initial construction and submission of the comprehensive prompt to the Driver LLM API endpoint.
+Automating this step is a key task in Phase 2 Iteration 2.)**

-**Quickstart Steps:**
+**Quickstart Steps (Post-Phase 1.5 Stage 3):**

 1.  **Prepare your `ROADMAP.json` and codebase text** as described in the [Full Guide](docs/workflows/markdown_automation.md).
 The roadmap is now managed in `ROADMAP.json`, not `ROADMAP.md`.
 2.  **Open your terminal** in the `metamorphic-core` project directory.